wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

    * mac1 US per hour $0.650 x 24 = $15.6/day or $468 per 30-day month
    * mac2 US per hour $1.083 x 24 = $25.992/day or $779.76 per 30-day month
-   <br /><br />

-   More that a few months, you might as well buy your own Mac at $2,500.

-   Save up to 44% off On-Demand pricing with a 3-year commitment.

-   They're not available on all regions world-wide.

    * mac1 Mumbai per hour $1.14
    * mac2 Frankfurt per hour $1.298
    <br /><br />

+   It's not available on all regions world-wide.

+   AWS offers savings up to 44% off On-Demand pricing for a 3-year commitment.
+   But more that a few months, you might as well buy your own Mac at $2,500.

+   Compare against <a target="_blank" href="https://www.macstadium.com/pricing">MacStadium.com</at>
+   <a target="_blank" href="https://portal.macstadium.com/bare-metal-mac/create">prices for bare-metal</a>:

+   * mac1 (Gen 4 Mac mini) with 32 GB for $239 per month
+   * mac1 (Gen 4 Mac mini) with 64 GB for $299 per month
+   * mac2 (Gen 5 Mac mini) with 16 GB for $171 per month
+   <br /><br />

 1. <a target="_blank" href="https://www.youtube.com/watch?v=XWcCzqEemQQ">VIDEO: macOS Workers with Kubernetes and Jenkins</a>

+   Orka orchestrates macOS in a cloud environment using Kubernetes technology on genuine Apple hardware.

+   Anka is designed specifically for Mac-based CI workflows and easily integrates with existing container-based DevOps CI pipelines.

 <hr />